Appeal of Accessibility Services’ Decision

 - Provide an equal opportunity for the faculty member and the student to be heard

 - Review the course syllabus and any other relevant course-related documents

 In addition, the committee may confer with academic or accessibility services professionals from other institutions, review research, and take other steps necessary to make an informed decision.

 The committee’s determination will be made based on a majority vote using a “preponderance of the evidence” evidentiary standard.
 The determination and rationale will be submitted to the Provost and the Chief Equity Officer who will inform the faculty member and the student.
 The committee’s determination is final.

 Pending resolution of any questions or disputes regarding whether an accommodation would fundamentally alter a course, the accommodation will be provided.

 Complaint of Discrimination or Harassment Based on Disability

-Complaints of discrimination or harassment on the basis of disability should be submitted via the online Bias Incident Reporting Form.
-Wofford’s Discrimination and Harassment Policy can be found on the Diversity & Inclusion webpage.
+Complaints of discrimination or harassment on the basis of disability should be submitted via the online Discrimination and Harassment Reporting Form.
+Wofford’s Nondiscrimination and Anti-Harassment Policy can be found on the Diversity & Inclusion webpage.